 Weapons and concealment

-If you are planning for a long distance bug out you need to have the means to carry your weapons.
-To do so in a manner that makes them accessible, but not obvious to prying eyes.
+If you are planning for a long distance bug out, you need to have the means to carry your guns.
+To do so in a manner that makes them accessible, but not evident to prying eyes.
 When people see your car, they should believe that is just a regular family going on vacation.
 It shouldn’t look like the Doomsday Preppers have come to town.
 You should carry on you only small concealable firearms.
 Anything else that can’t be concealed should be stashed in the car.
 You should find both accessible and inaccessible places (as a backup) to hide your guns.
 I’ve seen a foldable rifle concealed in a teddy bear and I would have never guessed there is something there.
 The owner told me that it’s his daughter’s toy and it provides a good backup plan for bugging out without raising suspicions.

 Suggested reading: Five guns every prepper should own

 Conflict avoidance is a must during a long distance bug out

 If you need to travel a long distance to reach your bug out location, you need to prepare your mindset and stay as calm as possible.
 While the most important thing would be to avoid all contact with people that won’t always be possible.
 If you need to interact with someone, keep it short, but be polite as you don’t want to start a conflict.
 Don’t engage people unless you’re in danger and you need to defend yourself.

 Smaller communities tend to stay united and you will be seen as a threat since you are an outsider.
 What may seem like a short debate or altercation at first can turn into something much bigger.
 You must keep in mind that they have the upper hand.
 It’s better to avoid conflicts since you’re in unfamiliar territory and there are many unknowns you will have to deal with.
 Be on your way as soon as possible and avoid making friends if you want to reach your destination.

 If you see a roadblock, is time for route B